kenichi/angelo/README.md

 Raising an instance of `Angelo::RequestError` causes a 400 status code response, and the message in the instance is the body of the the response.
-If the route or class was set to respond with JSON, the body is converted to a JSON object with one key, `error`, that has a value of the message.
+If the route or class was set to respond with JSON, the body is converted to a JSON object with one key, `error`, that has the value of the message.
 If the message is a `Hash`, the hash is converted to a JSON object, or to a string for other content types.